-Effective water management can also be achieved by reviving age old traditions of micro reservoirs (Khal) and contour (Khanti) which have been dug into the hillside in several locations in Ashota.
+Effective water management can also be achieved by reviving age old traditions of micro reservoirs (Khal) and contour (Khanti) which are dug into the hillside.

-- Micro reservoirs are pits dug into the group on hillsides which trap rainwater from overland flow during rainfall.
+- b.
+Micro reservoirs are pits dug into the group on hillsides which trap rainwater from overland flow during rainfall.
 This prevents soil erosion and the loss of the water by rivers.
-Micro reservoirs are present on the many of the hillsides in Ashota VP and fill with water during rainfall.
-The water seeps slowly into the soil and therefore helps to increase and regulate stream discharge. - Contours are troughs dug into the hillside which also prevent overland flow and trap water during rainfall.
+Micro reservoirs present on fill with water during rainfall.
+The water seeps slowly into the soil and therefore helps to increase and regulate stream discharge. - c.
+Contours are troughs dug into the hillside which also prevent overland flow and trap water during rainfall.
 They may also be used for new plants; 4 in each contour.
-Lemongrass has recently been planted in contours in Ashota.
 Increased vegetation cover helps to hold the soil in place so it will not be washed away by rainfall.

-For further information, see Appendix D on water resources.
+For further information, see Appendix E on water resources.

-CARBON SEQUESTRATION.
+5. CARBON SEQUESTRATION